youchainhq/you-solidity/docs/types/value-types.rst

     if (x.balance < 10 && myAddress.balance >= 10) x.transfer(10);

-The ``transfer`` function fails if the balance of the current contract is not large enough or if the Ether transfer is rejected by the receiving account.
+The ``transfer`` function fails if the balance of the current contract is not large enough or if the You transfer is rejected by the receiving account.
 The ``transfer`` function reverts on failure.

 .. note::
     If ``x`` is a contract address, its code (more specifically: its :ref:`fallback-function`, if present) will be executed together with the ``transfer`` call (this is a feature of the EVM and cannot be prevented).
-If that execution runs out of gas or fails in any way, the Ether transfer will be reverted and the current contract will stop with an exception.
+If that execution runs out of gas or fails in any way, the You transfer will be reverted and the current contract will stop with an exception.

 * ``send``